blowb/blowb-doc/setup-host/postfix.rst

    quit
    EOF

-Run the following commands to starts connect to the postfix server:
+Run the following commands to connect to the postfix server and send out the email:
 ::

    apt-get update && apt-get install -y netcat nc <echo $HOST_ADDR> 25 <sendmail.txt

-If successful, you should be able to receive an email in your inbox from ``test@example.com``.
-Also check your spam folder if you didn't receive the email.
-Now exit the bash in the container and the testing container should automatically be deleted:
+If successful, we should be able to receive an email from ``test@example.com``.
+If you didn't receive the email, you should check the spam folder first.
+Now exit the bash in the container and the testing container should be automatically
+deleted:
 ::

    exit # quit the bash in the docker container